 Our mission is to advance the global ocean agenda toward sustainable development for the well-being of humanity, in the context of climate change. – Dr. Biliana Cicin-Sain, Co-Chair/President, Global Ocean Forum (2002-2020)

 The GOF’s Strategic Directions for Implementing the Ocean Outcomes of Rio+20 and Related Ocean Commitments from the 1992 UN Conference on Environment and Development (UNCED) and the 2002 World Summit on Sustainable Development (WSSD) (2014 to 2018) was forward-looking and visionary, addressing emerging issues caused by climate change and the need for a new international legally binding instrument for the conservation and sustainable use of areas beyond national jurisdiction, among other oceans issues.
-In addition to the worsening climate as demonstrated by extreme events around the world, the current pandemic has become a new socio-economic driver significantly affecting an already shaky global ocean equilibrium.
-GOF has to face these new challenges as well as unresolved traditional ocean and coastal issues in this planning process, which would greatly benefit from a diverse set of perspectives in pursuit of common goals and new solutions.
-The GOF will particularly focus on increasing social networking and public awareness and engagement using available resources such as digital exhibitions in various aquaria around the world to reach a wider audience.
+In addition to the worsening climate as demonstrated by extreme events around the world, the Covid pandemic became a new socio-economic driver significantly affecting an already shaky global ocean equilibrium.
+GOF has to face these new challenges as well as unresolved traditional ocean and coastal issues in a strategic planning process led by its Policy Advisory Board, which would greatly benefit from a diverse set of perspectives in pursuit of common goals and new solutions.
+A flagship program is also under development, which will include ocean and climate, BBNJ, Blue Economy, and integrated ocean and coastal management components.
+Both GOF strategic plan and flagship program will be launched in 2024.